 The proposed tags have the ability to act like conventional UHF EPCglobal C1 G2 tags, which is the default mode.
 However, it loads extra properties when it is in the ready state and receives a new command called “Switch” command from the proposed reader.
 The following part presents the main modifications in the signal format of the proposed tag:

-According to the EPCglobal C1 G2 standards [11], conventional tags backscat- ter two possible preambles with the RN 16 packet: 1) The short version with 6 bits preamble.
-2) The long version 18 bits (12 bits zeros as a pilot + 6 bits of the
+According to the EPCglobal C1 G2 standards [11], conventional tags backscat- ter two possible preambles with the RN 16 packet: The condensed version with 6 bits preamble and the long version 18 bits (12 bits zeros as a pilot + 6 bit of the